heydamali/heydamali/README.md

-- 👋 Hi, I’m @heydamali
+- 👋 Hi, I’m Kingsley Okonkwo
-- 👀 I’m interested in DeFi, Crypto and everything Blockchain
+- 👀 I’m a Product Manager based out of San Francisco
+- 🏗️ I'm currently building at the intersection of AI, Crypto, and Finance
-- 💞️ I’m looking to collaborate on Blockchain projects
+- 💞️ Looking to collaborate on interesting ideas
+- 📧 shot me an email at kingsley[dot]okonkwo[at]berkeley[dot]edu

 <!---
 heydamali/heydamali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.